 Bar review courses are not deductible.
 You can’t deduct education costs that allow you to enter into a new profession.

-Bar Memberships, Continuing Legal Education, Trade Journals, Etc.
+Tax Deductions for Bar Memberships, Continuing Legal Education, Trade Journals, Legal Conferences, Etc.

 Employees cannot deduct these expenses as itemized deductions under the Tax Cuts and Jobs Act.